mattermost/mattermost-developer-documentation/site/content/blog/2019-01-20-submitting-great-prs.md

 But a reviewer doesn't need to see that commit history.
 As a reviewer myself, I'd want to see one of two things.
 Either a single squashed commit with all of your changes, or a history breaking up your changes into logical groupings.
 Put that variable name fix in its own commit, commit your feature change on top of it, and add a note to your PR's description.
 Your reviewers can then use the commits tab in GitHub to review those changes independently.

 Maybe you're the kind of developer that writes a pristine commit history the first time, but most of us rely on `git rebase`.
 If you aren't familiar with rebasing, it might seem terrifying or magical, but it doesn't need to be: play with it, master it, and use it often.
 Hands down, it's my favourite feature in git.
+If you need help getting started here, check out Atlassian's excellent [tutorial on git rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).

 Keep in mind though that rebasing is something to do before you submit your pull request, not after, and this leads to my last point: